Trump move could scrap or weaken law that protects social media companies | MarketScreener

 "I've been called by Democrats that want to do this, so I think you could possibly have a bipartisan situation," said Republican Trump, who is running for re-election in November.

-Twitter did not comment on the executive order.
-A Google spokeswoman said "undermining Section 230 in this way would hurt America's economy and its global leadership on internet freedom."
+Twitter called the order "a reactionary and politicized approach to a landmark law" and said attempts to weaken Section 230 would "threaten the future of online speech."

-A Facebook spokesman said repealing or limiting the provision will restrict more speech online and encourage platforms to censor anything that might offend anyone.
+A Google spokeswoman said the order would harm "America's economy," while a Facebook spokesman said it would "encourage platforms to censor anything that might offend anyone."

-Trump's remarks and the order, as written, attempts to circumvent Congress and the courts in directing changes to long-established interpretations of Section 230.
+The order, as written, attempts to circumvent Congress and the courts in directing changes to long-established interpretations of Section 230.
 It represents his latest attempt to use the tools of the presidency to force private companies to change policies that he believes are not favorable to him.

 "In terms of presidential efforts to limit critical commentary about themselves, I think one would have to go back to the Sedition Act of 1798 - which made it illegal to say false things about the president and certain other public officials - to find an attack supposedly rooted in law by a president on any entity which comments or prints comments about public issues and public people," said First Amendment lawyer Floyd Abrams.

-Others like Jack Balkin, a Yale University constitutional law professor said "The president is trying to frighten, coerce, scare, cajole social media companies to leave him alone and not do what Twitter has just done to him."
+Jack Balkin, a Yale University constitutional law professor, said "the president is trying to frighten, coerce, scare, cajole social media companies to leave him alone and not do what Twitter has just done to him."

 Twitter's shares ended over 4 percent down on Thursday.
 Facebook ended down 1.6 percent and Google parent Alphabet Inc finished slightly up.